 When you’re doing one of my diets, you’ll keep your carb intake to a minimum.
 That’s because all carbs are basically sugar to your body, and to melt off belly fat fast, you need to turn off the sugar faucet and switch your body to burning fat.

 Before long, however, you’ll lose all of your extra pounds.
-At that point, you may wonder: Can I let carbs back into my life and still stay slim and healthy?
+At that point, you may wonder: How do I start reintroducing carbs after low carb dieting?
+Can I let carbs back into my life and still keep the weight off?

 The answer, I’m happy to say, is YES!
 The trick is to be smart about how you do it—so today, I want to share five simple strategies for making carbs your friends, not your enemies.

 Strategy #1: Make carbs the accent for a meal, not the main event.

 Most of us grew up eating a diet based on the original food pyramid, which told us to center every meal around carbs.
 That’s why so many of us are now battling belly fat, metabolic syndrome, and diabetes.

 These days, we know that while a small dose of carbs is fine, a big dose means trouble.
 So enjoy your carbs, but limit them.
 For instance: